StanfordGeospatialCenter/Map4Nepal_Resources/ReadMe.md

 It doesn't matter how long you work, or how many features you digitize.
 There are currently hundreds of people mapping on HOTOSM for the Nepal Earthquake.Every edit counts.

+###Additional Tutorials and HOTOSM Resources
-###For examples of Before and After Earthquake Damage Assessments from Satellite Imagery
+* **For examples of Before and After Earthquake Damage Assessments from Satellite Imagery**
 http://unosat-maps.web.cern.ch/unosat-maps/NP/EQ20150425NPL/UNOSAT_Nepal_20150427_v1.pdf
+* **Guidance for Mapping IDP (Internally Displaced People) Camps in the Nepal HOTOSM Tasks** http://hotosm.github.io/tracing-guides/guide/Nepal.html#IDP Collection Guidance

 ###Assessing Damage with **Tomnod**
 You can also help assess damage, as new imagery becomes available.
 See [this DigitalGlobe post](http://www.digitalglobeblog.com/2015/04/26/digitalglobe-opens-access-to-satellite-data-to-support-disaster-response-efforts-in-nepal/) for information: